facebook/create-react-app/packages/react-scripts/template/README.md

 As the comment states, switching `serviceWorker.unregister()` to `serviceWorker.register()` will opt you in to using the service worker.

->Note: In the current version of `create-react-app`, opting-in is required for all developers who want offline-first behavior, even if you've previously deployed a version of your web app which used a service worker.
-If you redeploy your web app, but do not change `serviceWorker.unregister()` to `serviceWorker.register()`, then users will have their previous service worker registration removed the next time they visit your web app.

 ### Why Opt-in?

 Offline-first Progressive Web Apps are faster and more reliable than traditional web pages, and provide an engaging mobile experience: